A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Methods

 To address the challenge of the non-differential nature of the spiking events in SNNs, we choose the approximate gradient function with the following form~\cite{wu2018spatio, fang2021incorporating}:

 In additional experiments, we demonstrate that similar results can be observed with different approximate gradient functions~\cite{wu2018spatio} .

-The pseudocode of the proposed synapse-threshold synergistic learning rule is schematically given in Algorithm~\ref{algorithm1}.
+By using Eqs.~(\ref{Equation8})--(\ref{Equation13}, we can simultaneously train both the synaptic weights and thresholds of neurons in SNNs at the single-neuron level.
+This means that each neuron has an individual learnable threshold in the STL-SNN model.
+Indeed, our design philosophy is clear and bio-constrained, as the spike threshold is an important intrinsic property of biological neurons, and different neurons have their own thresholds in the brain.
 Note that the SNN trained by our synergistic learning approach~(STL-SNN) can be degenerated into a single-learning model when either the spike thresholds or synaptic weights are set as constants in the network [Fig.~\ref{Fig1}(b)].
 These two single-learning models can be mathematically represented as $\frac{\partial L_{\text{MSE}}}{\partial V_{\text{th}, i}^{n}}=0$ and $\frac{\partial L_\text{MSE}}{\partial W_{ij}^{n}}=0$, corresponding to an SNN trained with synaptic learning~(SL-SNN) and threshold learning~(TL-SNN), respectively.
+The source codes of our SNN models will be provided on GitHub (https://github.com/GuoLab-UESTC) after the acceptance of this manuscript.